-What Happens If I Violate My Probation in Florida?
+What Happens If I Violate My Probation in Palm Beach Gardens?

-If you are found to be in violation of probation in Florida, an affidavit will be prepared by your probation officer and a warrant for your arrest will be later issued.
-Typically, if you are arrested for violation of probation in Florida, you may be held without bond until your court date.
-A violation of probation in Florida may incur the maximum consequences of the charge that put you on probation initially.
+If you are found to be in violation of probation in Palm Beach Gardens, an affidavit will be prepared by your probation officer and a warrant for your arrest will be later issued.
+Typically, if you are arrested for violation of probation, you may be held without bond until your court date.
+A probation violation in Palm Beach Gardens may incur the maximum consequences of the charge that put you on probation initially.

-If you miss a probation appointment without notifying your probation officer ahead of time, a violation hearing will be issued.
-In Florida, you are always entitled to be represented by a probation lawyer at your court hearing.
+A violation hearing will be issued if you miss a probation appointment without notifying your probation officer ahead of time.
+In Palm Beach Gardens, you are always entitled to be represented by a probation lawyer at your court hearing.
 You should never represent yourself in court alone.
 At your violation hearing, the judge will consider factors such as your reason for missing the appointment, your previous record while on probation, and your probation officer's professional opinion.